jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 Once you know you will have physical access to a dVRK, you might want to create two accounts to access some privates resources:

-* Intuitive Surgical hardware wiki http://research.intusurg.com/dvrk:
+* Intuitive Surgical hardware wiki, http://research.intusurg.com/dvrk:
   please contact Intuitive to get an account created (at least one per site).
 This wiki contains some important documentation regarding the hardware, including unboxing instructions and wiring fixes.
-* Google group for dVRK users
+* Google group for dVRK users, https://groups.google.com/d/forum/research-kit-for-davinci and research-kit-for-davinci@googlegroups.com.
-  https://groups.google.com/d/forum/research-kit-for-davinci and
-  research-kit-for-davinci@googlegroups.com.
 We strongly encourage users to send support questions using this google group.